polkadot-js/api/docs/start/api.query.md

 ## Exploring RPCs

+Where all query functions use the underlying RPCs, together with metadata, to construct and retrieve information, the direct node RPCs can be seen as raw calls that enable these (slightly) higher-level operations.
 Next up we will take a dive into [making RPC calls via the API](api.rpc.md).
-Where all query functions use the underlying RPCs together with metadata to retrieve information, the direct RPCs can be seen as raw calls.